Alonskii/exercise-repo/README.md

 This is a description of the different accessment questions.

-Question_One demonstrates how to swap the values of two integers in Go.
+QUESTION_ONE: Demonstrates how to swap the values of two integers in Go.

 How to Use
 Ensure you have Go installed on your machine.
-Clone or download the script.
+Clone or download the script/s.
 Open a terminal and navigate to the directory containing the script.
 Run the script using the go run command: